 Secretary & Chairman, Public Relations ● email@example.com

-Brandon joined the National Association of Parliamentarians in 2002 and currently holds the Professional Registered Parliamentarian (PRP) designation.
-He served on the youth committee for the 2011-2013 biennium and as Chairman of the committee for the 2013-2015 biennium–making him one of the youngest members to hold a standing committee chairmanship in recent history.
+Brandon has been involved in the world of parliamentary procedure for more than two decades, starting in middle school.
+He joined the National Association of Parliamentarians in 2002 and currently holds the Professional Registered Parliamentarian (PRP) designation.
+He served on the youth committee for the 2011-2013 biennium and as Chairman of the committee for the 2013-2015 biennium, making him one of the youngest members to hold a standing committee chairmanship in the organization’s recent history.

-He is the current chairman of the member services committee and a member of the youth committee for the American Institute of Parliamentarians.
-He is parliamentarian of the Electronic Association of Parliamentarians and previously served as chairman of the Bylaws and Rules Committee and as a member of the Nominating Committee of that group.
+He holds the Certified Parliamentarian (CP) designation from the American Institute of Parliamentarians and is the current chairman of the AIP member services committee.
+He is the immediate past parliamentarian of the Electronic Association of Parliamentarians and previously served as chairman of the Bylaws and Rules Committee and as a member of the Nominating Committee of that group.
 He is also a member of the Parliamentary Procedure Leadership Development Event Committee for the National FFA Organization.

-Professionally, he works in government as executive assistant to an elected official.
-He has also worked as a state government staffer for an elected official in another state, handling government relations, regulatory affairs, PR, and serving as parliamentarian for the office.
+Professionally, he works for a national nonprofit endowment and uses his parliamentary training daily in that role.
+He is a past government staffer for elected officials handling government relations, regulatory affairs, PR, and served as parliamentarian for those offices.
 He also has experience in the private sector in the fields of government relations and regulatory affairs.